-- The main features of:

-- the Partition of Bengal controversy 1905-11

-- the Simla Deputation 1906

-- reasons for the establishment of the Muslim League 1906

-- the 1906 Manifesto

-- the All-India Muslim Educational Conference 1906

-- co-operation of the Muslim League with Congress in the early period and reasons for breakdown of the same

-- the Morley-Minto reforms 1909

-- Congress and the Lucknow Pact 1916

-- the impact of the First World War on rulers and ruled in the sub-continent

-- the Rowlatt Act 1918 and the Amritsar Massacre

-1919

-- the Montague-Chelmsford Reforms 1919

-- the Non-Cooperation Movement
+Key Question 6: How far did the Pakistan Movem ent develop during the early 20th century?
+Focus points: Specified content: The main features of: - the Partition of Bengal controversy 1905-11 How successful was British rule and attempts • the Simla Deputation 1906 at constitutional reform during the years 1909-27? (including reactions in India among Muslims and Hindus) reasons for the establishment of the Muslim League 1906 • the 1906 Manifesto the All-India Muslim Educational Conference 1906 co-operation of the Muslim League with Congress in the early period and reasons for breakdown of the same • the Morley-Minto reforms 1909 Congress and the Lucknow Pact 1916 • the impact of the First World War on rulers and ruled in the sub-continent the Rowlatt Act 1918 and the Amritsar Massacr 1919 • the Montague-Chelmsford Reforms 1919 the Non-Cooperation Movement